 This 3 day course forms a hands-on introduction to those statistical methods needed by a sensory scientist.
 Emphasis is given to the practical decision making based on the results of each analysis.

-Hands on Consumer Driven Product Optimisation, Paris
+Hands on Consumer Driven Product Optimisation, Bordeaux

-This 3 day course is designed to take you through the key methods that are used in consumer science and explain how they work and how they are applied to consumer data.
+This 3 day course is designed to take you through the key methods that are used in consumer science and explain both how they work and how they are applied to consumer data.